-Albondigas Mexican meatball soup is a simple dish with light broth, vegetables, and meatballs flavored with chorizo and rice.
+Albondigas Mexican meatball soup is a simple dish with light broth, vegetables, and meatballs flavored with chorizo.

 This recipe first appeared on the blog in 2013.
 This post has been updated with new photos!